superdesk/newsroom-core/DEVELOPMENT.md

 * ensure `client/app.ts` file is present in the root repository.
 If it's not present, create an empty file.
 * ensure `client/tsconfig.json` is present in the root repository.
 If it's not present, copy it from `newsroom-app`.

-To enable extensions open `client/app.ts`, import and call `registerExtensions` function from `newsroom-core/assets/index`.
+To enable extensions open `client/app.ts`, import and call `registerExtensions` function from `newsroom-core`.